NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/USGS-Stream-Discharge-In-R/USGS-Stream-Discharge-In-R.md

 We will use `ggplot2` to efficiently plot our data and `plotly` to create interactive plots.

-    # set your working directory
-    #setwd("working-dir-path-here")

     # load packages
     library(ggplot2) # create efficient, professional plots
     library(plotly) # create cool interactive plots

+    ## Set your working directory to ensure R can find the file we wish to import and where we want to save our files.
+Be sure to move the downloaded files into your working directory!
+    wd <- "C:/Users/fsanchez/Documents/data/" # This will depend on your local environment setwd(wd)

 ##  Import USGS Stream Discharge Data Into R

 Now that we better understand the data that we are working with, let's import it into R. First, open up the `discharge/06730200-discharge_daily_1986-2013.txt` file in a text editor.

 What do you notice about the structure of the file?

 The first 24 lines are descriptive text and not actual data.
 Also notice that this file is separated by tabs, not commas.
-We will need to specify the **tab delimiter** when we import our data.We will use the `read.csv()` function to import it into an R object.
+We will need to specify the
+**tab delimiter** when we import our data.We will use the `read.csv()` function to import it into an R object.

 When we use `read.csv()`, we need to define several attributes of the file
 including: